Borales/yii-pdf/README.md

 ### Installation

 * Download and extract extension to the directory `protected/extensions/yii-pdf`
-* Download and extract library (mPDF and/or HTML2PDF) to own directory in catalog `protected/vendors` or set new value for `'librarySourcePath'` parameter in `'params'` array
+* Download and extract library ([mPDF](http://www.mpdf1.com/mpdf/download) and/or [HTML2PDF](http://sourceforge.net/projects/phphtml2pdf/))
+to own directory in catalog `protected/vendors` or set new value for `'librarySourcePath'` parameter in `'params'` array
-* Array `'defaultParams'` - this is an array of default params for constructor of specified library.
+* Array `'defaultParams'` - this is an array of constructor's default params of selected library.
+If you want to change default params - you can set them in config file (like shown below).
-**Don't change the order of array items.**
+If you do so - **you must keep the order of array items!**
 * In your `protected/config/main.php`, add the following:

 ```php